MANGGARAI

 Liang Bua is only 12 kilometers from Ruteng but via a small road.
 Ik takes 45 minutes to get there (checked April 2023).

-The road to Reo itself is an attraction and although it is 1,5 hours from Ruteng it will takes much longer as you want to stop frequenlty.
-Reo is a lazy small town at the banks of the Reo river which is an attraction itself.
-When crossing the bridge in the direction of Dampek you are in Manggarai Timur again.
-Halfway 30 minutes off the mainroad near Cibal you can hike to Pangkadari waterfall.
+Reo is a lazy small town at the banks of the beautiful Reo river.
+When you cross the bridge in the direction of Dampek you are in Manggarai Timur again.

 West of Reo